dodona-edu/dodona-edu.github.io/en/tested/exercise-config/README.md

 ### Haskell

-With the option `hlint_config` you can specify a HLint configuration file, which will be used to configure the linter.
+The attribute `hlint_config` takes the path name of a HLint configuration file, relative to the `evaluation` directory of the exercise.
-This file must be located inside the `evaluation` direction of the exercise.
+TESTed will use this configuration file when linting Haskell submissions.

-Example (HLint configuration):
+Here's an example that configures a HLint configuration file `hlint.config.yaml`:

 ```json
 {
   "evaluation": {